apuex/mdd4j/doc/notes.md

 When times the number of nodes, the total number of connections may be very large.
 The excerssive number connections offers no help to database performance, just lags it behind.

-Therefore, when depolying a large cluster, just limit persistence service to a limited number of nodes.
+So, when depolying a large cluster, just limit persistence service to a limited number of nodes.